Menominee County, Wisconsin Demographics 2026

 Economy, Income & Housing

 The median household income in Menominee County is $59,528.
 This is 21% lower than the state median of $75,670.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 21.2%.
 This is 100% higher than the state poverty rate of 10.6%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 11.2%.
 This is 240% higher than the state rate of 3.3%.
 The median home value is $97,000.
 Housing costs are 61% lower than the state median of $247,400.
 With a home-value-to-income ratio of just 1.6x, Menominee County is one of the most affordable housing markets in the area.
 73.5% of occupied housing units are owner-occupied.
 This homeownership rate is 8% higher than the state average of 67.9%.

 Race & Ethnicity